dyap26/misinfo/README.md

         * Most academic journals
 * Claude Specific:
     * Claude may not have the most up-to-date information to cross-reference facts in articles.
-    * AI in general is not always the most trustworthy :(
+    * AI in general is not always the most trustworthy and can also spread misinformation :(

 ## A General Note
-If you plan to use the information the app gives you in any academic or journalistic setting, please read the article as well and make your own inferences.
+If you plan to use the information the app gives you in any academic or journalistic setting, please read the article as well and make your own judgments.
 I am not liable for any false information given by the scorer.

 ## Contributing
 Contributions are always welcome!
 Feel free to submit a pull request.